Fuccillo-Lab/Muhsinov-Iliakis_Frontiers2026/README.md

 # Muhsinov-Iliakis_Frontiers2026
 MATLAB scripts used to generate all analyses, Figures 2-4, and Supplemental Figures in Muhsinov et al. (2026) published in Frontiers in Cellular Neuroscience (doi: 10.3389/fncel.2026.1795921/).
+For questions, please contact Marc Fuccillo at fuccillo@pennmedicine.upenn.edu.

 ## Scripts